Shalom-saji-Samuel/data_projects/Advanced power bi project/README.md

 ## Advanced Power bi dashboard

-## Description :
+## Description:
- So as to Practice some advanced skills and learn more about power bi , I used a database , made by chatgpt , and built a dashboard around that.
+- So as to Practice some advanced skills and learn more about power bi , I used a database , made by chatgpt , and built a dashboard around that.
 ---
 ## Objective:
 Practice and showcase power bi skills.